You’re getting ready to choose a digital marketing agency to help your company grow, but are you certain that an agency can provide the help you need?

 This approach is superior to marketing agencies in two ways:

 - The outsourced CMO hires only experts as their employees because they can afford to pay them top dollar

 - For services the CMO doesn’t offer in-house, they involve a seasoned expert to fulfill them, while the CMO manages both their in-house staff and outsourced experts

-If you’ve been executing a successful marketing campaign for years, both online and offline, and are expanding into a new geographical area or are adding a new product to your product suite, for example, than a marketing agency would be a great fit.
+If you’ve been executing a successful marketing campaign for years and are expanding into a new geographical area or are adding a new product to your lineup, then a marketing agency would be a great fit.
 They would assess your goals and create a cost-efficient media strategy to get you in front of your ideal target audience.

-On the other hand, if your company can benefit from the above tactics, but you also haven’t optimized your online and offline marketing strategies, an outsourced CMO advisory group can invest the time and resources required to dramatically change the growth trajectory of your company within six months.
+On the other hand, if your company hasn’t optimized its online and offline marketing strategies yet, then an outsourced CMO advisory group can invest the time and resources required to dramatically change the growth trajectory of your company within six months.